Government-required identity & anti-fraud checks secure all transactions. Why Do We Need This?

 You are investing in a pre-revenue company.
 Success will be measured in progress towards revenue.
 Future liquidation events could include acquisition or an IPO.

-In the second half of 2023, Miso’s new management team implemented significant cost reduction efforts, reducing its average monthly cash operating burn by over 30%.
-In 2024, it has further reduced those costs by an additional 10%.
+Since late 2023, Miso’s new management team has implemented significant cost reduction efforts, reducing its average monthly cash operating burn by over 50%.
 Efforts include restructuring office leases created prior to the pandemic, adjusting equipment leasing facilities, staff reorganization, and focusing on higher-priority partnerships by removing outdated and expensive-to-support Flippy units.

-Miso owns 20 patents in various stages, and, perhaps more so than any other company in the world, gathers extensive, proprietary data on AI and robotics frying in real kitchen environments.
-The "Advanced Data Solutions" initiative, launched in 2023, focuses on leveraging this data for better decision-making, providing actionable insights, and exploring external monetization opportunities.
-More information will become available about these efforts as they develop.
+Miso owns 25+ patents in various stages, and, perhaps more so than any other company in the world, gathers extensive, proprietary data on AI and robotics frying in real kitchen environments.